notaryproject/notaryproject.dev/content/en/docs/overview.md

 weight: 1
 ---

-**IMPORTANT:** This article as well as the rest of this documentation describes the Notary v2 project and refers to it as *Notary*.
-Any discussion Notary v1 will refer to it as *Notary v1*.
-For some additional context on *Notary v2* and *Notary v1*, see [Community Collaboration on Notary v2](https://www.docker.com/blog/community-collaboration-on-notary-v2/) and the [Notary v1 documentation](https://github.com/notaryproject/notary/tree/master/docs).
+**IMPORTANT:** This article as well as the rest of this documentation describes the latest status of Notary Project and refers to it as The Notary Project.
+For documentation of older versions and implementations, please refer to the [previous Notary documentation](https://github.com/notaryproject/notary/tree/master/docs).

 ## Project Status